 PGR5.2.1R PGRs are individually responsible for their own conduct and are required to act with integrity in relation to the production and representation of academic research and outputs, and in acknowledging the contributions of others in their work.
-They are subject to the requirements of the University's Code of Good Research Conduct and its Assessment Offences policy, as well as the University's policy about Intellectual Property Rights.
+They are subject to the requirements of the University's Code of Good Research Conduct and its Assessment Offences policy, as well as the University's policy about Intellectual Property Rights and must comply with any research integrity training requirements published by the University.